roshanpaudel/Web-Contacts/workflow.md

 1. Slide to unlock then go to app screen
 2. click on contact app icon to open the contact list
+3. show the spinner while fetching data from the api
+4. display contact list in the UI
+5. Search the user